 - With classic affiliate marketing, you simply provide a link to a vendor page and make a percent of each sale/s.

-- With classic drop shipping, you buy the product from the vendor, but charge a higher price from the customer who comes to buy it from you so you can profit from it.
+- With classic drop shipping, you have to order the product from the vendor, but charge a higher price from the customer who comes to buy it from you so you can profit from it.
 Then you’ll tell the vendor to send it to their address.
 There’s more meticulous steps here, but there are programs which help you automate this process.

 Which option can make more money?

 Theoretically drop shipping and the main reason being is that you technically set the price of the product.
 But hang on to that because there’s risks with this.